 This post may contain affiliate links.
 Read the full disclosure

-This 3-day Lake Tekapo itinerary is the perfect mix of relaxed time mixed with sightseeing and some unique Lake Tekpao experiences that make this small town in New Zealand’s South Island well worth a visit.
+This 3-day Lake Tekapo itinerary is the perfect mix of relaxed time with a mix of sightseeing and some unique Lake Tekapo experiences that make this small town in New Zealand’s South Island well worth a visit.

 Our 3-Day Lake Tekapo Itinerary at a Glance